 Low birth weight babies management tip #1: How you feed them matters

 To breastfeed or give them formula?
 There are a few things you need to know about both when it comes to birth weight.

 Babies feeding on formula are likelier to pack on weight faster than their breastfed counterparts.
 In fact, it’s possible for formula-fed babies to put on too much weight.
 After all, formula is more concentrated than breast milk and parents usually expect their babies to empty the whole bottle.

-“I wouldn’t worry about rapid growth in a breastfed baby who is content and healthy,” says Dr Newman.
+“I wouldn’t worry about the rapid growth in a breastfed baby who is content and healthy,” says Dr. Newman.

 Low birth weight babies management tip 2: Check those early diapers as much as you can

 During the first three days after being born, your baby will shed dark stools, called meconium.
 By the third or fourth day though, the stools should be soft and yellow (if breastfed) or darker and firmer (formula-fed).

 If you don’t notice these changes, experts say that your little one might not be getting enough milk.